 One of L.A.'s hottest nightclubs lights up Luxor with star power courtesy of celebrity investors DJ AM and Christina Aguilera.
 From the creators of PURE Nightclub, LAX Las Vegas at Luxor combines the best of its Los Angeles namesake with the energy and excitement that only Pure Management Group can create.
 Catering to a sophisticated Hollywood crowd, LAX is a "see and be seen" place for club-goers, A-list celebrities and the social jet set.

-The Light Group, which redefined the Las Vegas nightlife landscape when it opened Light Nightclub at Bellagio six years ago, has remodeled the space into a revolutionary nightlife concept named The Bank.
-The Bank transforms the Las Vegas nightclub experience by offering a one-of-a-kind atmosphere and catering to a discerning audience with highly refined sensibilities.
+The Bank, at Bellagio, transforms the Las Vegas nightclub experience by offering a one-of-a-kind atmosphere and catering to a discerning audience with highly refined sensibilities.
 The 6,600-square-foot space is managed by New York club owner and international promoter Danny A and The Light Group's Jodi Myers.

 From Mariah Carey to Dennis Rodman to Janet Jackson, A-list celebrities have found their new nighttime paradise at Tao Nightclub at The Venetian.
 This 40,000-square foot "Asian City" is the venue for experiencing a memorable night in Las Vegas, all under the watchful eye of Tao's signature 20-foot Buddha.
 Nightlife impresarios Noah Tepperberg and Jason Strauss of New York's Marquee nightclub fame have brought their vast experience to the creation of Tao by designing a high-energy space where VIP skyboxes with espresso machines and European bottle service satisfy the celebrity crowd, but where a private table isn't required to have a great time.